 - Things to Consider Before Starting a Well Water Pump System

 - Well Water System Troubleshooting, Maintenance, and Testing

 Before understanding how a well water system works, it's best to understand where the water comes from.

-Groundwater is the water found beneath the Earth’s surface which is renewed via precipitation when rainwater or water from other forms of precipitation move downward to fill up the cracks or spaces in soil and rocks.
+Groundwater is the water found beneath the Earth’s surface which is renewed via precipitation when rainwater or water from other forms of precipitation moves downward to fill up the cracks or spaces in soil and rocks.
 Groundwater makes up almost all the water on Earth except ocean water and frozen water, accounting for around 95% of all freshwater.

-Lakes, rivers and other surface water make up 3% of all freshwater.
+Lakes, rivers, and other surface water make up 3% of all freshwater.
 The renewal of groundwater depends on various environmental conditions.
 Groundwater naturally undergoes filtration, but it can get contaminated when it encounters the earth’s surface.
 Thus, groundwater needs to be protected from pollutants (NGWA).

 Water exists underground in what are known as aquifers.
 Aquifers consist of layers of rock and soil which allow water to flow through their small pores.
 Groundwater can move from one aquifer to another.
 In general, groundwater follows permeable pathways within individual aquifers from point of recharge to point of discharge.

 When a well is dug, drilled, or bored, the sole purpose is to reach far enough into the aquifer so that water can be accessed and pumped out.
 Because the location of aquifers and the amount of water in them are rough estimates at best, it is difficult to be certain exactly where and how deep and well needs to be dug.